masofia/CSStudyInstruments/bugs/fs-extra_writeJsonSync.md

 fs.writeJsonSync('/home/sse/testfile.json', {name: 'test'});
 ```

-When the file type of `/home/sse/testfile.json` is modified to a block device (S_IFBLK) on replay, the app does not crash.
-When testing with a block device file, the write fails.
+When the file type of `/home/sse/testfile.json` is modified to a block device filetype (S_IFBLK) on replay, the app does not crash.
+When testing with an actual block device file, the write fails.
 So it was determined that it is not a bug.